EggBaconAndSpam/eggbaconandspam.github.io/_posts/2019-07-02-Implementing Type-On-Hover.md

 date: 2019-07-02
 ---

-[Dhall]() is an implementation of a _typed lambda calculus_ (i.e. a _functional programming language_; like Haskell, but with substantially different design decisions).
+[Dhall](https://dhall-lang.org/) is an implementation of a _typed lambda calculus_ (i.e. a _functional programming language_; like Haskell, but with substantially different design decisions).
 Arguably the most useful features one would expect from "editor integration" for a typed language like Dhall is "type-on-hover", that is, when I point the cursor at an _identifier_ (a variable name) I would like a tooltip displaying its type to appear.
 Like so:

 ![Image](/images/hover-type-intro.png)

-In this article I will talk you through me implementation of "type-on-hover" as part of [dhall-lsp-server](), which together with [vscode-dhall-lsp-server]() provides editor integration for Dhall files in VSCode/[ium]().
+In this article I will talk you through me implementation of "type-on-hover" as part of [dhall-lsp-server](https://github.com/dhall-lang/dhall-haskell/tree/master/dhall-lsp-server), which together with [vscode-dhall-lsp-server](https://github.com/PanAeon/vscode-dhall-lsp-server) provides editor integration for Dhall files in VSCode/[ium](https://vscodium.com/).
 While Dhall is a specific instance of a typed functional programming language, its relative lack of idiosyncrasies hopefully means that the following should be helpful to someone looking to implement editor support for a different language.

 ## The Problem, Informally
-Suppose we are given an _AST_ ([abstract syntax tree]()) of a Dhall file; in order for the following to make sense, assume the file passes Dhalls typechecker.
+Suppose we are given an _AST_ ([abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree)) of a Dhall file; in order for the following to make sense, assume the file passes Dhalls typechecker.
 We are now given a textual "position" inside the file (i.e. a line and column number) and are expected to produce the type of the identifier at that location.

 Note that this leaves some room for interpretation regarding what the result should be if the position did not in fact point at an identifier.
 I believe the way my implementation handles such cases to be quite elegant; stay tuned!

 ## Dhall's AST
-Dhall's AST type `data Expr s a` is defined in [Dhall.Core, lines 10-200]().
+Dhall's AST type `data Expr s a` is defined in [Dhall.Core, lines 348-484](https://github.com/dhall-lang/dhall-haskell/blob/3a120d277f62fe83f8d9b35f14e3c93b9a6076cf/dhall/src/Dhall/Core.hs#L348-L484).
 Having a look at it you might feel overwhelmed by the sheer number of different constructors&mdash;luckily we only really need worry about a small subset:

 - __Binders&nbsp;__ The constructors
   - `Lam Text (Expr s a) (Expr s a)` (function abstraction),